History of Bengal: Bengal in the Mughal economy

 Under the Mughal Empire, Bengal was an affluent province with a Muslim majority and Hindu minority.
 According to economic historian Indrajit Ray, it was globally prominent in industries such as textile manufacturing and shipbuilding.
 The capital Dhaka had a population exceeding a million people, and with an estimated 80,000 skilled textile weavers.
 It was an exporter of silk and cotton textiles, steel, saltpetre, and agricultural and industrial produce.

 Bengali farmers and agriculturalists were quick to adapt to profitable new crops between 1600 and 1650.
 Bengali agriculturalists rapidly learned techniques of mulberry cultivation and sericulture, establishing Bengal as a major silk-producing region of the world.

 Under Mughal rule, Bengal was a center of the worldwide muslin and silk trades.
 During the Mughal era, the most important center of cotton production was Bengal, particularly around its capital city of Dhaka, leading to muslin being called "daka" in distant markets such as Central Asia.
 Domestically, much of India depended on Bengali products such as rice, silks and cotton textiles.
 Overseas, Europeans depended on Bengali products such as cotton textiles, silks and opium; Bengal accounted for 40% of Dutch imports from Asia, for example, including more than 50% of textiles and around 80% of silks.
 From Bengal, saltpetre was also shipped to Europe, opium was sold in Indonesia, raw silk was exported to Japan and the Netherlands, and cotton and silk textiles were exported to Europe, Indonesia and Japan.

 Bengal had a large shipbuilding industry.
 Indrajit Ray estimates shipbuilding output of Bengal during the sixteenth and seventeenth centuries at 223,250 tons annually, compared with 23,061 tons produced in thirteen colonies in North America from 1769 to 1771.

-Nawabs of Bengal (1717–1757)
+Nawabs of Bengal (1717–1772)

-By the 18th century, Bengal became a country under the of the Nawabs of Bengal.
-The subedar was replaced to the status of a hereditary Nawab Nazim.
-The Nawabs maintained control of Bengal.
+By the 18th century, Mughal Bengal became an independent country under the rule of the Nawabs of Bengal.
+The subedar was elevated to the status of a hereditary Nawab Nazim.
+The Nawabs maintained control of Bengal independently.

-The Map of Bengal under the independent rulers known as the Nawabs of Bengal.
+The Map of Bengal under the de-facto independent rulers known as the Nawabs of Bengal.